trustoverip/spec-up-t-website/docs/tools/migrate.md

 The Spec-Up Migrater is a tool that helps you migrate your existing **Spec-Up** specification to **Spec-Up-T**.

 :::info
-Find instructions on the [Spec-Up Migrater GitHub repository](https://github.com/blockchainbird/spec-up-migrate/blob/main/README.md).
+Find instructions and more info on the [Spec-Up Migrater GitHub repository](https://github.com/blockchainbird/spec-up-migrate/blob/main/README.md).
 :::